(Updated: May 6, 2022)

-Parking for 1 to 3 hours will run you $12.
+Parking for 1 to 3 hours will run you $15 Monday thru Thursday.
 However, this might be acceptable when you consider the costs of parking elsewhere in the area.
-Parking at the LINQ is less expensive than some of the other Caesar properties such as Caesars Palace and The Cromwell ($15).
+On the weekends, parking for 1 to 24 hours will cost $23.

 Therefore, even if you use the service for 25 hours (one additional hour over 24), you’ll still be charged with the rate of an entire additional day.

 LINQ Self-Parking Fee: 1 to 24 Hours (Friday – Sunday)